camunda-community-hub/zeebe-dmn-worker/README.md

 docker pull camunda/zeebe-dmn-worker:latest
 ```
 * configure the connection to the Zeebe broker by setting `zeebe.client.broker.contactPoint` (default: `localhost:26500`)
-* configure the folder where the DMN files are located by setting `zeebe.worker.dmn.repository` (default: `dmn-repo`)
+* configure the folder where the DMN files are located by setting `zeebe.client.worker.dmn.repository` (default: `dmn-repo`)

 For a local setup, the repository contains a [docker-compose file](docker/docker-compose.yml).
 It starts a Zeebe broker and the worker.